 The PPP Extension Act of 2021 extends the application period for the program to May 31, instead of the current date of March 31.

 It also gives the Small Business Administration an additional 30 days to process loans.
 The Senate is expected to pass the bill as well.

 Through March 14, the SBA had approved more than 2.7 million loans worth about $181 billion this year alone.
 In addition, agency and advisor small business owners will benefit from expansion of Affordable Care Act subsidies, extension of the federal refundable payroll tax credit for COVID-19-related paid sick and family leave for small businesses, and extension of the employee retention tax credit for an additional six months.
 All are included in the current stimulus package—part of President Biden’s “American Rescue Plan.”Read the summary

 The Michigan SBDC launched a self-guided starting point for business owners looking to determine whether to continue with their business or close.
 This course is designed for Michigan small business owners and entrepreneurs who are working to come back from the impacts and effects of the pandemic.
 This learning module will help small businesses to evaluate their financials, to understand where they are today, and to recognize what they need to do to get healthier tomorrow.MI SBDC Comeback Kit

 The Southwest Michigan PTAC team is ready to assist you with your government contracting needs.
-During our temporary office closure please contact our team using the information below:Check out our 2021 Class Listing
+This training is available to businesses in Berrien, Branch, Calhoun, Cass, Kalamazoo, St. Joseph, and Van Buren counties of Southwest Michigan.Check out our 2021 Class Listing